AdobeDocs/analytics.en/help/implement/aep-edge/xdm-var-mapping.md

 ## Explicit mapping

 You can also explicitly map XDM field elements as context data.
-Any XDM field element that is explicitly mapped, using the `contextData` element, is sent to Adobe Analytics as Context Data without a prefix.
+Any XDM field element that is explicitly mapped, using the `contextData` element, is sent to Adobe Analytics as context data without a prefix.
 You can then map this context data variable to the desired Analytics variable using [Processing rules](https://experienceleague.adobe.com/docs/analytics/admin/admin-tools/processing-rules/processing-rules.html).
 For example, if you send the following event:

 ```js
 alloy("event",{